delftwaves/swash-docs/docs/getting_started/gnu_fortran/rhel/index.rst

 Popular implementations are `Open MPI <https://www.open-mpi.org>`_ and `MPICH <https://www.mpich.org>`_.
 The first one is typically offered by the package managers of Linux and macOS and can be combined with GCC such as gfortran.
-The easiest way to install Open MPI is by using the Homebrew package manager.

-Before installing Open MPI, make sure that your system is up to date and that GCC has been installed, see :ref:`prerequisites <prerequisitesm>`.
+Before installing Open MPI, make sure that your system is up to date and that GCC has been installed, see :ref:`prerequisites <prerequisiteslr>`.

-To install Open MPI, run
+To install Open MPI on a RPM-based Linux, run

 .. code-block:: bash

-   brew install openmpi
+   sudo dnf -y install openmpi openmpi-devel

 To verify whether the installation was successful, run the following command